zeisler/zeisler.github.io/_posts/2016-06-11-global-state-in-a-web-request.md

 [Github Repo](https://github.com/zeisler/thread-inheritable_attributes)

+*Update 2016-6-20*

+In the context of a multi-threaded web server anything stored on `Thread.current#[]` could hang around to subsequent requests.
+This is because some multi-threaded web server will reuse a thread after a request is complete.
+I have made [request_store](https://github.com/steveklabnik/request_store) is an optional dependency.
+It will clear it's state at the end of a request.
+Unless your are manually reinitializing or clearing the state in your own Rack Middleware (at the start of a request) it is recommended that you also include the request_store gem.

 -------

 To learn more about Threads in Ruby I highly recommend the book ["Working with Ruby Threads" - by Jesse Storimer](https://pragprog.com/book/jsthreads/working-with-ruby-threads)